argraur/android_device_samsung_hl3g/README.md

 To get started with Android/CarbonROM, you'll need to get familiar with [Git and Repo](http://source.android.com/source/using-repo.html).

-To initialize your local repository using the BlissPop trees, use this command:
+To initialize your local repository using the CarbonROM trees, use this command:

     repo init -u https://github.com/CarbonROM/android.git -b lp5.1.1